-3.0 Allied Special Rules 3.1 Reinforcements
+3.0 Allied Special Rules

+3.1 Reinforcements

 3.1a General Case.
 Commonwealth reinforcements enter at the Silchar off-map holding area.
 US/Chinese reinforcements enter at the Ledo off-map holding area.
 All Allied reinforcements and SPs enter via the off-map areas.
-They can move onto the map from there normally.
+They can move onto the map from there normally (exception: repls cannot, per 3.4c).

 3.1b Chinese Warlords.
-Whenever SPs move from the Ledo off-map box to the map using the Ledo road, destroy half of the SPs (round fractions of tokens up).
-In otherwords, if the Ledo road "railcap" moves its maximum 3 SPs to the map, 1+2T SPs arrive.
+Whenever SPs move from the Ledo off-map box to the map using the Ledo Road, destroy half of the SPs (round fractions of tokens up).
+In otherwords, if the Ledo Road "railcap" moves its maximum 3 SPs to the map, 1+2T SPs arrive.

-Designer's Note.
-One of the more perplexing and difficult problems faced by the Allies in the drive south along the Ledo road was the unprofessional attitude of some Chinese leaders.
+Design Note: One of the more perplexing and difficult problems faced by the Allies in the drive south along the Ledo Road was the unprofessional attitude of some Chinese leaders.
 Supplies and equipment would disappear as the various factions lined their own pockets and provided for their private armies.

 3.1c Arakan Fly-in.
 Two divisions, the 5th and 7th Indian Infantry Divisions were flown in from the Arakan region (250 miles away).
-When these units come up as reinforcements, you must "fly them in".
-Commit a number of air transport points or Hump Diversion points needed to fly the units.
-Arakan is 50 hexes from the Silchar off-map box or any on-map airfields (thus allowing double trips).
-Air units designated to this effort from the map move from their current location to the desired entry point for these units (airbase or box)-they need not transport to where they came from.
-Furthermore, the distance they must travel from thier home base does not matter.
-Airfield limits must be followed on the map but do not apply to the Silchar box.
+When these units come up as reinforcements, you must "fly them in" to the map or the Silchar Box by commiting the required number of Active air transport units or Hump Diversion points (3.10).
+The flight distance is always considered 50 hexes from Arakan (important for range effects on transport capacity).

+The Arakan units must arrive via Air Transport (not Air Drops).
+Use the XYZ Transport Missions option (OCS 21.12a), for the fly-in.
+Airfield limits on loading/unloading must be followed on the map, but do not apply to the Silchar box.
 The fly-in cannot go to the Ledo Box.

-If these units are not flown in immediately, hold them off map (not in the off-map box) until they are.
+If the Arakan units are not flown in immediately, hold them off map (not in an off-map box) until they are.